yb66/rack-jquery/README.md

 3. Commit your changes (`git commit -am 'Add some feature'`)
 4. Push to the branch (`git push origin my-new-feature`)
 5. Create new Pull Request

+## Licences ##

+The licence for this library is contained in LICENCE.txt.
+The jQuery library licence is contained in JQUERY-LICENCE.txt.